FTC-9656-Omega-Robotics/rover-ruckus/README.md

 1. Download and install Android Studio.
 1. Open Android Studio.
 1. Select "Check out from version control."
+1. If you want, you can change the location of where the FTC repo will be downloaded to.
+The default is into `~/StudioProjects`.
+`~` is programmer shorthand for your Home folder.
 1. Paste in this link https://gitlab.com/ftc-9656/rover-ruckus.git
 1. Enter in your Gitlab credentials.
 1. Select "Set up as an Android Project"